 Dapper Dog Flashback

-Fresh New DIY Dog Bow Tie Instruction Additions
+Fresh DIY Dog Bow Tie Instructions and Additions

-In addition to our instructions on how to sew a dog bow tie, I’ve created and added instructions for DIY fancy dress dog collars.
-These are super cute and provide from scratch instructions for a style like the placket collars from our DIY recycled dress shirt dog bow ties.
-There are also a variety of different options included for attaching bow ties to dog collars.
+In addition to our original instructions on how to sew a dog bow tie, we’ve added some additional DIY options to the post.
+Want a matching collar, too?
+I’ve added instructions for making very simple DIY fancy dress dog collars.
+These are super cute and provide from scratch instructions for a style similar to the placket collars from our DIY recycled dress shirt dog bow ties.
+From reader feedback, I’ve also added diagrams showing the different cutting and folding options.
+Diagrams are on the to-do list for our other dog wear DIYs.
+There are also a variety of methods included for attaching bow ties to dog collars.
 Different dogs, collars, occasions, and personal preferences call for an individual approach.
 Now you can see demos of several over the collar bow tie attachments.
 Pawfect!
-From reader feedback, I’ve also added diagrams showing the different cutting and folding options.
-Diagrams are on the to-do list for our other dog wear DIYs, too.

 DIY Dog Bow Tie Sewing and Styling Options